rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

  ##2.3 Acquisition Workflow

+The Associate Director of Collection Services or the subject area curator will contact the Head of Processing to start the acquisition of new materials once both the materials and the signed paperwork are on-site.
+The Head of Processing will confirm that the paperwork and the materials are onsite and complete.

+### 2.3.1 Potential Acquisitions Report

+The Head of Processing will search for the Potential Acquisition Report, created by the curator, in the [Airtable Acquisitions and Accessioning base](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwE90ZM7CdMKCJDR?blocks=hide>).
+If this hasn't been completed, the Head of Processing can enter this information based on content from the paperwork which should be found in the appropriate [Acquisitions folder](<https://emory-my.sharepoint.com/my?id=%2Fsites%2FEUVRoseLibrary%2FShared%20Documents%2FAcquisitions&listurl=https%3A%2F%2Femory%2Esharepoint%2Ecom%2Fsites%2FEUVRoseLibrary%2FShared%20Documents&remoteItem=%7B%22mp%22%3A%7B%22webAbsoluteUrl%22%3A%22https%3A%2F%2Femory%2Dmy%2Esharepoint%2Ecom%2Fpersonal%2Flstarra%5Femory%5Fedu%22%2C%22listFullUrl%22%3A%22https%3A%2F%2Femory%2Dmy%2Esharepoint%2Ecom%2Fpersonal%2Flstarra%5Femory%5Fedu%2FDocuments%22%2C%22rootFolder%22%3A%22%2Fpersonal%2Flstarra%5Femory%5Fedu%2FDocuments%2FShared%20Documents%22%7D%2C%22rsi%22%3A%7B%22listFullUrl%22%3A%22https%3A%2F%2Femory%2Esharepoint%2Ecom%2Fsites%2FEUVRoseLibrary%2FShared%20Documents%22%2C%22rootFolder%22%3A%22%2Fsites%2FEUVRoseLibrary%2FShared%20Documents%2FAcquisitions%22%2C%22webAbsoluteUrl%22%3A%22https%3A%2F%2Femory%2Esharepoint%2Ecom%2Fsites%2FEUVRoseLibrary%22%7D%7D&viewid=278c9798%2D80be%2D44f0%2Da53c%2D2bd07dcfe9bb>).

 *	If creating a new collection, assign an identifier to the collection by assigning the next number in sequence in the [Manuscript Register](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/Shelf%20Lists/Manuscript%20Register.xlsx?d=w870976b852d84f80b0d6490280b167e5&csf=1&web=1&e=Vg0Tkk) or [EUA Register](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EQyyLS-B7fVHvYOf7t0JLbEBLW_YsrF0AOagwRBVceoxKw?e=MCihpT).
 See [Description 5.1.3: Identifier](https://github.com/rose-collectionservices/collection-services-manual/blob/master/05-DESCRIPTION/readme.md#513-identifier) for more information about assigning an identifier.
 *	Link to an existing resource record for additions to collections or spawn a new resource record for new collections and complete the form according to the [Emory Libraries Resource Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/ResourceRecord_Field_Usage_Guidelines.docx?d=wb0edbbbcf08c4d40a773abe1d5a61fb4&csf=1&web=1&e=zT4xfE> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/ResourceRecord_Field_Usage_Guidelines.docx?d=wb0edbbbcf08c4d40a773abe1d5a61fb4&csf=1&web=1&e=zT4xfE") for stub resource records